Холмс, кажется, вы в России...

 Decide on a collaboration model you prefer and a type of contract with a software partner.
 You can outsource, outstaff your dating website development, or give it out to several freelancers.
 They can be paid on a time & materials (T&M) basis or charge a fixed rate for the whole project upfront.
 There is no one-size-fits-all in this field — choose what works for you and suits your requirements and expectations.

 Pick key features for your dating website, considering what functionality users are used to and what’s considered a golden standard on the market.
-Luckily, the online dating industry is vast and diverse, and there are many examples to study and consider when you build your own dating solution.
+Luckily, the online dating industry is vast and diverse, and there are many examples you can study when you build your own dating solution.

 While the developers are creating your dating site, you can focus on brand identity and marketing strategy for your final product.
 At this point, you should already choose the name and buy the domain.
-At the next step, UI/UX designers will help create a visual identity of the website and put together a UI kit, but you need to give them something for starters.
-Gather references from other websites you like, create your brand description and voice, and write your mission and vision to establish a consistent theme for your company.
+At the next step, UI/UX designers will help create a visual identity of the website and put together a UI kit, but for starters, you need to give them something.
+Gather references from various dating websites you like, create your brand description and voice, and write your mission and vision to establish a consistent theme for your company.

 While you work on investments, promo strategy, and user reach, the development team will write code for your dating website, run tests in different environments, and deploy the solution to the server.
 SEO specialists will join forces to optimize web pages for search engines and help your startup with visibility and searchability.